RobTillaart/MTP40C/README.md

 Returns false if the generic / broadcast address is used.

 The library can set a maximum timeout in the communication with the sensor.
-Normally this is not needed to set as the default of 100 milliseconds is long enough.
+Normally this is not needed to set as the default of 100 milliseconds is long enough for even the longest command.
 - **void setTimeout(uint32_t to = 100)** sets the timeout.
 If no parameter is given a default timeout of 100 milliseconds is set.
 - **uint32_t getTimeout()** get the value set above or the default.
 Value returned is time in milliseconds.